marksherriff/cs3240-f22-website/project.md

 * All users must be able to maintain a list of "friends" in the app, where they can view key information about the other user.
 See the project options for details.
 * All projects must incorporate the SIS / Class Listing API that we will provide, which will contain (mostly) up-to-date data from SIS that mirrors what you would currently see from Lou's List.
 * All projects must be built using the prescribed language (Python 3), framework (Django 4), build environment (GitHub Actions CI), source control management (GitHub), and cloud hosting (TBD).
 No exceptions to these will be granted.
 * You __must__ use the database engine for production on the cloud hosting and continuous integration (on GitHub Actions).
-You are allowed to use SQLite for local testing so you do not have to install Postgres on your own maching, but another option is to change your `settings.py` file point to the Postgres DB on Heroku at all times.
+You are allowed to use SQLite for local testing so you do not have to install Postgres on your own maching, but another option is to change your `settings.py` file point to the Postgres DB in the cloud at all times.

 ## Project Options